zrythm/zrythm/doc/user/plugins-files/plugins/scanning.rst

 ------------
 :term:`SFZ` and :term:`SF2` instruments will be
 scanned in all  directories
-and subdirectories specified in :ref:`vst-paths`.
+and subdirectories specified in the
+:ref:`preferences <configuration/preferences:Preferences>`.